katopaulas/Supply_Chain_Planning_Optimization/README.md

 Afghanistan and selected commodity = Wheat- Retail.
 Expansion is trivial with a dictionary of pairs country- country id and commodity- commodity id.
-Asimple python app.py will launch the test server at http://127.0.0.1:8050/ and from there a normal approach would be :
+Asimple python app.py will launch the test server at http://127.0.0.1:8050/
- 1. Fill: Type Country eg AFG block
+- Fill: Type Country eg AFG block
- 2. Select: Commodity type
+- Select: Commodity type
- 3. Press : LOAD/RELOAD DATA
+- Press : LOAD/RELOAD DATA
- 4. Select: Dataset Focus
+- Select: Dataset Focus

 From then you can plot price, geographical plots, train arima model and predict